sophiagavrila/credit-microservices/README.md

 # Credit Microservices
 Despite the many advantages of Microservices there are a fair few drawbacks to distributed architecture including complexity, operational overhead, security, and performance.
 I have created a nine-phase guide to teach you how to solve these problems through the implementation of the most widely used technologies in the industry.
-By Phase9 you will have a fully deployed, auto-scaling application with distributed tracing and performance monitoring.
+By phase9 you will have fully deployed a microservices application to a Kubernetes GKE cluster, complete with distributed tracing and performance monitoring.
 Enjoy!

 <br>